 Audiophile stuff is frequently a luxurious investment.
 As already seen in this article, investing in audio gear has similarities with looking for cars.
 As with the car market, there are purchases made in the audio industry which prioritizes aesthetics and luxury.

 Some brands are considerably expensive for their prominent presence in the field.
 In the audio industry, these types of brands offer high-quality sound circuitry and fantastic aesthetics.
-However, their products may not be superior to other on-budget versions of the same equipment in quality and craftsmanship.
+Their products may not be superior to other on-budget versions of the same equipment in quality and craftsmanship.

 A lot of expensive high-end gear includes custom-built cases, chassis, and electronic components.
 The hype from their pleasant-looking and exclusive equipment allows for prominent prices.